 Skip to main content

 Media is sent through the same client.message.send method, using a typed media content object.
-The builder fills in the protocol-managed fields (encryption keys, SHA-256 digests, direct path, upload) for you — you provide the source and the mimetype.
+The builder fills in the protocol-managed fields (encryption keys, SHA-256 digests, direct path, upload) for you — you provide the source and, optionally, a mimetype.

 For usable media, install @zapo-js/media-utils and wire a processor through the media client option.
 Media still uploads without it, but without a processor it has no thumbnail/preview, dimensions, or waveform — so it may arrive as a plain attachment.